MaxStern623/project_1_test/README.md

-# 🛡️ A1 Defensive Programming Calculator
+# 🛡️ Defensive Programming Calculator - Learning Project

-> **Learn defensive programming principles through hands-on implementation** of a calculator with comprehensive error handling, input validation, and robust design patterns.
+> **Master defensive programming principles through hands-on implementation** of a calculator with comprehensive error handling, input validation, and robust design patterns.

-This project demonstrates defensive programming principles following the A1-defensive-programming.md requirements.
-It provides both a complete reference implementation and a guided learning experience.
+This project teaches defensive programming principles through guided implementation.
+Start with the skeleton code and build your understanding step-by-step using provided resources and examples.

 ## 🎯 What This Project Teaches